2023 Most Popular Allied Health Services Associate Degree Trade Schools in Tennessee

 After completing their Associate Degree, medical assisting graduates from Concorde Career College - Memphis carry an average student debt load of $24,036.

-The in-demand associate degree programs at Roane State Community College helped the school earn the #3 place on this year’s ranking of the most popular allied health & medical assisting services schools in Tennessee.
+Out of the 19 schools in Tennessee that were part of this year’s ranking, Roane State Community College landed the # 3 spot on the list.
 Located in the distant town of Harriman, Roane State Community College is a public school with a small student population.

 Of the 29 students majoring in medical assisting at Roane State Community College, 31% are male and 69% are female.